 - 3% Greater Victoria Public Library (Juan de Fuca Branch)

-The nearly $12 million that is retained by the City funds city services such as police and fire protection, street lighting, road and drainage maintenance, operating parks and recreational facilities, and planning and managing city developments and enhancements.
+Taxes collected by the City fund services such as police and fire protection, street lighting, road and drainage maintenance, operating parks and recreational facilities, and planning and managing city developments and enhancements.

 Need more information?